 Shannon M. Mora, Founder & President

 A native of Spokane, WA, Shannon attended the University of Washington in Seattle and received her Bachelor of Arts degree in Business Administration; double concentrating in Finance and Marketing.
-Always present was her exposure to Special Olympics as she cheered her sister, Whittney, and her teammates on at local, regional and state games.
+Always present was her exposure to Special Olympics as she cheered for her older sister, Whittney, and her teammates at the local, regional and state games.

 Kara Rooney, Executive Director